 If, after a Reconsideration, your Claim is assessed at a lower level than you initially claimed, you may submit additional information to the Independent Assessor.
 The decision of the Independent Assessor is final.
 That said, the Independent Assessor may, on occasion, refer a difficult or unique Claim to the Exceptions Committee.
 The specific facts and circumstances of an individual Claim will determine whether it is referred to the Exceptions Committee.
 A decision by the Exceptions Committee is final.

-The Reconsideration and Independent Assessor process is not available to Claimants who seek to change their level selected after their Claim Form has been filed with the Administrator.
+The Reconsideration and Independent Assessor process is not available to Claimants who want to change their level selected after their Claim Form has been filed with the Administrator.
 If you have further questions about your particular Claim, you can contact Class Counsel for guidance by calling 1-844-539-3815 or emailing DaySchools@GowlingWLG.com.

-Q11.
 The Claims Administrator assessed my claim at a higher level than the one I selected.
 What should I do?

 If you receive a decision letter from the Claims Administrator assessing your claim at a higher level than the level you selected, you may be required to submit additional information.
 Although a higher-level claim may require additional time and effort, it may result in a higher compensation amount.